Succeeding in the City: A Report from the New York City Black and Latino Male High School Achievement Study

 This 40-school study was made possible through a grant from the Open Society Foundations.

-If you are interested in writing about Harper's report or setting up an interview, please contact Penn GSE's Executive Director of Communications, Kat Stein, at (215) 898-9642 or email@example.com.
+If you are interested in writing about this report, please contact Penn GSE's Executive Director of Communications, Kat Stein, at (215) 898-9642 or email@example.com.

 For more information on the report on the New York City Black and Latino Male High School Achievement Study, please refer to the press release.